envs-net/muc_banbot/README.md

 * 🔄 Automatic rejoin and reapplication of bans on restart
 * 📦 Sync existing room bans into the database at startup
 * ❌ Ban, temporary ban, unban, banlist, bansearch, why
+* ⌨️ Configurable command prefix for all chat commands
 * 🌐 Domain-based bans (`*.domain.tld`) to ban all users from a domain
 * 📝 Optional comment when banning (e.g., `!tempban user 10m spamming`)
 * 📊 Smart duplicate ban handling with automatic conversion (Permanent ↔ Tempban)